-First we’ll do a brief tour of the space.
-It’s useful for us to get an overall view of your home if possible.
+First we’ll do a brief tour of the space we’ll be working on, virtually or in person.
+It’s useful to get an overall view of your home if possible.
 Sometimes objects may actually work best in other places or rooms; knowing where there’s some space available can help us plan where to put things.
 Then we’ll talk about how to declutter, and choose a place to start.

 At this point, it’s a good idea to take ‘before’ photos.
 Even if you’re not happy with the space or are embarrassed, they provide a useful benchmark so we can appreciate the changes after our hard work.

 It’s surprisingly easy to forget how things were!
 Often people see the wonderful results at the end and wish they had comparison pictures.